 There are few things I love to do more while traveling than eat really good food.
-Looking up restaurant recommendations (and asking for them from locals!) is one of my favorite ways to prepare for a trip.
+Looking up restaurant recommendations, and asking for recommendations from locals, is one of my favorite ways to prepare for a trip.
 And what better place to stuff myself to the gills on amazing food than Italy?

-One thing to know about Rome: it’s incredibly full of tourists.
-Which isn’t necessarily a bad thing, of course, but it can make finding real, authentic restaurants – ones at which an actual Italian would eat – kind of difficult.
+One thing to know about Rome: it’s jam-packed with tourists.
+That’s not necessarily a bad thing, of course, but it can make finding real, authentic restaurants – ones at which an actual Italian would eat – kind of difficult.
 And I don’t take eating crummy food very lightly!

-So when my traveling Partner in Crime found out about Eating Italy Food Tours – well, let’s just say we signed up, no questions asked.
-We chose the Twilight Trastevere tour, which is an evening walking tour through one of the coolest neighborhoods in Rome, that’s still relatively off the beaten track for most tourists and where you’ll find a lot of Rome’s young people hanging out well into the night (and you may even catch a glimpse of Owen Wilson, who lives in the neighborhood!).
+So when Dani came across Eating Italy Food Tours – well, let’s just say we signed up, no questions asked.
+We chose the Twilight Trastevere tour, which is an evening walking tour through one of the coolest neighborhoods in Rome.
+Trastevere is still relatively off the beaten track for most tourists (though that’s changing) and it’s where you’ll find a lot of Rome’s young people hanging out well into the night.
+You may even catch a glimpse of Owen Wilson, who lives in the neighborhood!

-The tour (which had a maximum of 12 people) stopped at SEVEN different places at which we sampled a variety of traditional Italian cuisine.
-Let me tell you – I thought we’d be having tiny samples of everything but by the sixth stop on our tour (a full dinner) I was stuffed.
+Our tour was amazing, and it remains to this day one of our absolute best travel memories.
+Our group was small, only 12 people, and we stopped at SEVEN different places over the course of three and a half hours.
+At each stop we sampled a variety of traditional Italian cuisine and wine.
+Let me tell you – I thought we’d be having tiny samples of everything, but by the sixth stop on our tour – a sit-down dinner! – I was stuffed.
 And there was still one more stop afterward for gelato!
-Did I mention that this tour also includes a full glass of wine at several stops (including as many bottles as we could drink at dinner)?
+Did I mention that this tour also includes a full glass of wine at several stops, including as many bottles as we could drink at dinner?

 Oh yeah.
 Now that’s my kind of tour.